Stocks drift as investors turn cautious ahead of U.S. payrolls

 Market sentiment was cagey as investors backed away from big bets before the release on Friday of U.S. jobs data, which should offer further clarity on whether the faster-than-expected pace of economic recovery can be sustained and what that might mean for monetary policy.

-In Japan, the Nikkei share average rose 0.4%, while Australian shares climbed to all-time highs as investors cheered stronger-than-expected economic growth data released on Wednesday.
+In Japan, the Nikkei share average (.N225) rose 0.4%, while Australian shares (.AXJO) climbed to all-time highs as investors cheered stronger-than-expected economic growth data released on Wednesday. read more

-The MSCI world equity index, which tracks shares in 49 countries, hovered in and out of positive territory, below Tuesday’s record high.
+The MSCI world equity index (.MIWD00000PUS), which tracks shares in 49 countries, hovered in and out of positive territory, below Tuesday's record high.

 While broader stock markets remain close to record highs, the momentum seen earlier in the year has ebbed as investors worry a stronger-than-expected rebound from COVID-19 means higher inflation and sooner-than-expected monetary policy tightening.